 The HDMI type A clamp is the most frequent version.
 It is found in most audiovisual apparatus and devices, from your TV, Blu-Ray, and Xbox to professional distribution appliances such as HDMI distribution amplifiers, matrix devices, and switches.
 Signal.

-But versions of the HDMI Mini (Type C) and HDMI Micro (Type D) sockets are also available, as minute and smaller devices, such as our smartphones and tablets, are increasingly becoming our HD AV sources.
+However, versions of the HDMI Mini (Type C) and HDMI Micro (Type D) sockets are also available, as minute and smaller devices, such as smartphones and tablets, are increasingly becoming our HD AV sources.

-However, there are limitations in the distance that the HDMI transmission can travel.
-At CIE, we recommend that you use a “standard” Category 1 HDMI cable, the lengths of which may be limited to a maximum of 10 meters.
+However, the distance that the HDMI transmission can travel is limited.
+At CIE, we recommend that you use a “standard” Category 1 HDMI cable, the length of which may be limited to a maximum of 10 meters.

-A high-quality Category 2 cable is available with which we can successfully reach cable lengths up to 15 meters.
+A high-quality Category 2 cable is available, and we can successfully reach cable lengths up to 15 meters.

 There are several options for increasing the distance of your HDMI signal:

-• The use of HDMI switches and repeaters will effectively “boost” or recalculate your HDMI signal, allowing you to improve and extend the transmission.
+- HDMI switches and repeaters will effectively “boost” or recalculate your signal, allowing you to improve and extend the transmission.

-These systems require individual transceivers, which we discuss in detail in other videos on the HowToAV video channel.
+These systems require individual transceivers, which we discuss in detail in other HowToAV videos.

 CIE is one of the UK’s most innovative and essential professional audiovisual retailers and a leading supplier of professional HDMI and HDBaseT devices and systems.